 The main factor in the development of congestive eczema is the pathology of the venous system.
 Therefore, we cannot speak of any effective treatment without radical intervention.
 The best solution is to stop the inflammation and carry out the procedure for removing varicose veins.
 But is the operation so terrible?

 Trophic eczema - laser treatment in our center

 Modern European vein removal technologies are not inferior to advanced manipulations in dentistry in minimizing surgical trauma and possible side effects.
 But today it would never occur to anyone to refuse treatment of caries because of fear of intervention.

-Given that the radical treatment of varicose eczema is a treatment of venous pathology, it is modern methods of removing varicose veins that will be the main way to combat eczema itself.
-Today, the undisputed leaders at the forefront of the innovative treatment of varicose veins are the methods of thermobliteration, laser and radio frequency.
-If you compare both technologies, then there are simply no fundamental differences for the patient.
+Given that the radical treatment of varicose eczema - a treatment of venous pathology, namely modern methods for the removal of varicose veins, and will be the main way to deal with the eczema.
+Today, the undisputed leaders at the forefront of the innovative treatment of varicose veins are the methods of thermal obliteration, laser and radio frequency.
+If we compare both technologies, then there are simply no fundamental differences for the patient.

 Treatment of trophic eczema with radio frequency